-- Assume we run F1' and G1' in the order of from left to right in a game tree. - The tree on the top and the tree on the bottom are the same game tree with different search orderings. - A tree has a fixed searched value no matter what search orderings used. - We can prune 4 nodes in the tree on the top, but cannot prune any node in the tree on the bottom.
+- Assume we run F2' and G2' in the order of from left to right in a game tree. - The tree on the top and the tree on the bottom are the same game tree with different search orderings. - A tree has a fixed searched value no matter what search orderings are used. - We can prune 4 nodes in the tree on the top, but cannot prune any node in the tree on the bottom.